 Employees are strongly encouraged to avoid such wage attachments and garnishments.
-If the School is presented a second garnishment request concerning an employee, the Director of Human Resources will discuss the situation with the employee.
+If the School is presented with a second garnishment request concerning an employee, the Chief of Staff will discuss the situation with the employee.

 Administrative Fees

 CCS may charge employees up to \$1.50 per deduction as administrative costs associated with the enforcement of a garnishment order.
 This charge shall be deducted from the employee's wages, and not the deduction made for the garnishment order.